Host a Mother Daughter Workshop at Your Location

 - A UV Bead Jewelry Kit for each girl.

-- A copy of Is There an Engineer Inside You? for each girl.
-2015 School Year Special!
+- A copy of Ideas in Action for each girl.

 - A copy of Teaching Engineering Made Easy for each teacher that attends (up to four).

 Video from a Mother/Daughter TEA held at Ferris State University in Nov, 2014